raspberrypilearning/mission-space-lab-creator-guide/en/step_3.md

 ## 3. Log data to file

 Your program must save the data it collects so that it can be returned to Earth for analysis.
-This could be sensor readings written to a file or images captured by the camera.
+This data could be sensor readings written to a file or images captured by the camera.

 The example below shows how to save data to a CSV file: